Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Abstract

 \section{Abstract}

 Vision-Language-Action (VLA) models have recently emerged as a promising paradigm for generalist robotic control.
 Built upon vision–language model (VLM) architectures, VLAs predict actions conditioned on visual observations and language instructions, achieving strong performance and generalization across tasks.
-However, VLAs face two major challenges: limited long-horizon context and inefficient inference due to the quadratic attention complexity and large parameter counts.
-Our work is motivated by the observation that much of the visual information in a trajectory remains static across timesteps (e.g., the background).
-Leveraging this property, we propose \method{}, a framework that disentangles visual inputs into multi-level static and dynamic tokens, which enables (1) retaining a single copy of static tokens across frames to significantly reduce context length, and (2) reusing the key–value (KV) cache of static tokens through a lightweight recache gate that updates only when necessary.
+However, VLAs face two major challenges: a limited context window for input frames and inefficient inference due to the quadratic attention complexity and large parameter counts.
+To this end, we propose \method{}, a framework that disentangles visual inputs into multi-level static and dynamic tokens, which enables (1) retaining a single copy of static tokens across frames to significantly reduce context length, and (2) reusing the key–value (KV) cache of static tokens through a lightweight recache gate that updates only when necessary.
 This design enables efficient multi-frame integration and efficient inference.
-In addition, we introduce a new benchmark that more effectively evaluates the long-horizon temporal dependency modeling ability of VLAs.
-Experimental results show that our approach outperforms baselines on this benchmark by $39.8\%$ absolute improvement in success rate, and achieves a $3.9\%$ gain on the SimplerEnv benchmark.
-Moreover, \method{} delivers a $2.26\times$ inference speedup over the base VLA model on the same benchmark, enabling faster and more practical real-world deployment.
+In addition, we introduce a new benchmark that more effectively evaluates the multi-frame integration ability of VLAs.
+Experiments show that \method{} improves multi-frame integration by 24.5\% across metrics on our benchmark and 23.3\% in absolute success rate on real-world memory-dependent tasks, while accelerating inference by 2.0× (with +2.3\% success rate) on simulation benchmarks and 2.2× (with +10.6\% success rate) on real-world general tasks.